anthonyc1/TravelLite/README.md

 # Travellite
 A travel agency Django app using [Materialize CSS framework](http://materializecss.com/).

-We used MySQL as the database.
+The database was MySQL.

 ## Screenshots of the Django application